 “The precise object of sterilization is to impede the functioning of the reproductive organs, and the malice of sterilization consists in the refusal of children: it is an act against the bonum prolis.
 On the contrary, in the case considered in the question, it is known that the reproductive organs are not capable of protecting a conceived child up to viability, namely, they are not capable of fulfilling their natural procreative function.”

 Just as regards removing the uterus, that argument makes some sense, but we should be clear about the position taken.
 The CDF explains that it is not considering a case where the issue is a danger to the mother.
 Rather, it is considering the case where a hysterectomy is an alternative to other options, “for example, recourse to infertile periods or total abstinence.”
-So the purpose of the proposed hysterectomy is to stop conceiving children.
-The intent is to allow for sexual activity while preventing the deaths of future children by preventing their conception.
+So the purpose of the proposed hysterectomy is to stop pregnancy.
+The intent is to allow for sexual activity while preventing the woman from going through pregnancy and miscarriage.

-Put baldly, their argument seems to be this: So long as the intention is not to avoid raising children, then it’s OK if the intention is to prevent conception.
-Even more baldly: Contraception is OK, so long as it is not contra-having-extra-uterine-children.
+Put baldly, their argument seems to be this: So long as the intention is not to avoid raising children, then it’s OK if the intention is to prevent pregnancy.
+Even more baldly/tendentiously: Contraception is OK, so long as it is not contra-having-extra-uterine-children.

-Me: “Give me an English word for a medical intervention intended to allow someone to have sex without conceiving a child.”
+Me: “Give me an English word for a medical intervention intended to allow someone to have sex without getting pregnant.”

 Man-on-the-street: “Um, contraception?”